cpplain/pokedex/README.md

 ## Boot.dev

-The Pokedex CLI is a learning exercise I created while working through [Boot.dev](https://boot.dev) coursework.
-Boot.dev is a great resource for learning backend development.
-Please check out their courses if you're interested in learning to build similar projects.
+I created the Pokédex while working through the coursework at [Boot.dev](https://boot.dev).
+Boot.dev is a great resource for learning backend development and is worth checking out if you're interested in building similar projects.